Water

 At the height of lockdown, I have a different cell to circle, four stories up, on a street redolent with Indian spice, the smells of sizzling curries emanating from the pots of Pakistani and Bangladeshi immigrants who have made Calle Carretes their home away from home.
 It is also the month of Ramadan, and every sunset, the sound of praying, normally reserved for mosques, flows from balconies.

-The idea that we can celebrate change as a source of vitality often feels paradoxical.
+The idea that change is a source of vitality often feels paradoxical.
 How can we love the very thing that engenders all our sorrows?
 The gloomy, but highly atmospheric Anglo-Saxon laments tend to focus on the colder, darker side of water.
 Lonesome wanderers, bereft of their former companions, mourn the nature of a world that decays and disappears.
 The traditional Christian understanding of the mortal world as a vale of tears implicitly refers to rain.
 The Japanese aesthetic of Wabi-Sabi, on the other hand, celebrates error and deformation as a source of modesty and truthfulness.
-Objects on the cusp of fading back into nature, unable to retain their temporary homes, invite especial admiration.
+Objects on the cusp of fading back into nature, unable to retain their temporary homes, invite admiration.
 Hence all those beautiful pictures of leaves floating down colourful rivers.

 Water, Samothraki, 2018, Thomas Helm